RoboCupAtHomeJP/AtHome2024/rules/OPL/tu_en.md

 ### Starting Phase

-1. **Arrangement**: The referee instructs the team to move the robot to the starting position and, according to the referee's instructions, the team arranges the objects to be used.
+1. **Arrangement**: The `TC` instructs the team to move the robot to the starting position and, according to the `TC`'s instructions, the team arranges the objects to be used.
 The maximum number of objects that will be used in the `Task 1: Tidy Up Phase` is 10 objects.
-1. **Start**: The referee gives the starting signal and starts the timer.
+1. **Start**: The `TC` gives the starting signal and starts the timer.
 At the same time, the team completes the robot starting setup (such as pressing the start button) and leaves the area.
 Complex setup procedures such as pressing more than two buttons are not allowed.
 1. **Door opening**: One person from the team opens the door at the starting signal.
 The robot recognizes that the door has opened and autonomously enters the arena.

 ### Task 1: Tidy Up Phase